 TL;DR

-- Framer produces real, interactive components — Framer to AI exports them as self-contained AI prompts with full code inline
+- Framer produces real, interactive components — this Framer plugin exports them as self-contained AI prompts with full code inline

 - Works with Claude, Cursor, Lovable, v0, and any AI coding tool

-- Three approaches: export components (today), visual reference (lightweight), or MCP (emerging)
+- Three approaches: convert components (today), visual reference (lightweight), or MCP (emerging)

 The Framer + AI landscape in 2026